Sunday, February 12, 2017

 o Minor congenital abnormalities likely to affect feeding, e.g. cleft lip and palate

-o Requiring support with feeding e.g. predicted to require NGT feeds
+o Inability to tolerate full enteral feeding or Requiring support with feeding e.g. predicted to require NGT feeds

 o Babies of substance abusing mothers (observe for signs of withdrawal)